JavToscano/JavToscano/README.md

 ## Hello, I'm Javier Toscano! 🤘

-Full-stack developer with 6+ years of experience developing web applications using PHP, Codeigniter, Laravel, JavaScript, React and REST Services with a focus on improvement and automation.
-Strong experience in project and team management, I aim to find the best approach to every project I take on.
-Passionate about modern programming languages and new development techniques.
+As a seasoned full-stack developer with 6+ years of experience, I have a deep understanding of modern web application development.
+I specialize in creating scalable solutions using Node.js and React, leveraging my expertise to deliver outstanding results for my clients.
+With a strong focus on improvement and automation, I'm always looking for ways to optimize processes and create seamless user experiences.
+Additionally, I have a proven track record in project and team management, ensuring successful project delivery through effective communication and collaboration.
+I'm passionate about staying up-to-date with the latest programming languages and development techniques.